About Me

 Cindy Stodola Pomerleau

-I grew up in the tiny Jersey Shore town of Shark River Hills until I was thirteen, then moved to Northport on the north shore of Long Island.
-After earning a doctoral degree in English literature from the University of Pennsylvania, I directed an Oral History Project on Women in Medicine at the Medical College of Pennsylvania.
-After moving to West Hartford, Connecticut, I pursued an additional degree in psychology and neuroscience .
-I then spent the rest of my professional career on the research faculty of the University of Michigan Department of Psychiatry, with a particular focus on cigarette smoking and nicotine dependence in women.
+Graduating during an employment drought in the humanities, with only one job opening within commuting distance of Philadelphia and I didn't get it, I accepted a position as Director of the Oral History Project on Women in Medicine at the Medical College of Pennsylvania and my life started down a different path.
+After moving to West Hartford, Connecticut, I pursued an additional master's degree in psychology and neuroscience from the University of Hartford and then spent the rest of my professional career on the research faculty of the University of Michigan Department of Psychiatry, with a particular focus on cigarette smoking and nicotine dependence in women.